yash-gajjjar/Bangalore-Housing-Price-Prediction-ML/README.md

 # Bangalore Housing Price Prediction

 # Project Objectives :
-The objective of the project is to create a machine-learning model.
+> The objective of the project is to create a machine-learning model.
 We are doing supervised learning and our aim is to do predictive analysis to predict housing prices.
+>
+> We have used Linear Regression, Decision Tree, Random Forest and XGBoost, AdaBoost, LightGBM, and CatBoost ML Algorithms to Predict Bangalore housing prices.

 # Data Collection :
 The dataset is obtained from Kaggle.